Christopher Chung, M.D.

 Additionally, if you have had surgery in the proposed area within the past six months, it’s important to discuss your eligibility with a doctor.
 To determine your specific eligibility and learn more about the risks and benefits of liposuction, it’s best to schedule a consultation with a qualified medical professional.

 If a person decides that they are a good candidate for liposuction, the next phase in their journey is to ensure that they’re prepared for the surgery.
-By following these five pre-op steps, patients can set themselves up for success:
+By following these five pre-op steps, patients can set themselves up for success.

 Set realistic expectations: It’s essential to have a clear understanding of what liposuction can and cannot achieve.
 Getting oneself in a positive and grounded mental space prior to the surgery will help patients feel optimistic about possible outcomes, but prepared for the reality that results take time to fully realize.

 Schedule some downtime: Liposuction is a less invasive surgery, but it still requires some downtime post-operation.
 It’s important to give the body time to heal.
-Patients should be prepared to take some time off work if needed and suspend other activities to allow their body to rest and recover.
+Patients should be prepared to take some time off work if needed and suspend other activities to allow their bodies to rest and recover.

 Stop consuming caffeine 48 hours before surgery: Caffeine can increase the heart rate and blood pressure, which can be dangerous during surgery.
 It’s important to avoid caffeine for at least 48 hours before a procedure.